This week we get into the huge open world, post-post-apocalypse by Guerrilla Games, Horizon: Zero Dawn.

 That arc is where out discussion starts, but recognizing it as a mythological allowed us to read further into what the devs were playing with.
 We also talk about the arrogance of tech culture, the subtle statements made about gender roles in society, and the diversity of race on display among the cast that the developers went to the care of crafting.

 “She said I had to care.
 She said, “Elizabet, being smart will count for nothing if you don’t make the world a better place.
-You have to use your smart to count for something.
+You have to use your smarts to count for something.
 To serve life, not death.”